Omeprazole dental implications

 Omeprazole, a proton pump inhibitor commonly used to treat acid reflux and heartburn, can have implications for dental treatments.
 It is essential for dental professionals to be aware of potential interactions that Omeprazole may have with certain dental procedures and medications.
 Some of the key considerations include:

-See also Omeprazole for hives
+See also Omeprazole for sickness

 1. Increased Risk of Bleeding: Omeprazole can affect the clotting ability of blood, leading to an increased risk of bleeding during dental procedures.
 Dentists should be cautious when performing invasive treatments or extractions on patients taking Omeprazole.